-The traditional Heriz oriental rug design consists of an easily recognizable pattern, making it a perfect choice (after the first in our series, Hamadan Oriental Rugs) for the study of Oriental Rugs by Design.
-However, the same caveats must be repeated:
+The traditional Heriz oriental rug design consists of an easily recognizable pattern.
+However, the same caveats about identifying oriental rugs by their design must be repeated:

 Note: The name Serapi is most often used for older Heriz rugs and is not actually a village in the Heriz district of Iran.
 It refers to the market area of Serab, where many Persian rugs were taken to be traded.
 The Serapi usually has more muted colors, larger designs and more open fields.